What did you study at the undergraduate level and when did you graduate? What are you studying now? Are you studying and working at the same time?

 How did you choose your particular further study course (compared to others)? / Were you weighing up any alternative degrees or career pathways before choosing this qualification?

-Currently I am doing Master in IT with data analytics as my specialization.
-Data Analytics is quite and emerging field in IT and very few universities are offering this discipline.
+Currently, I am doing Master in IT with data analytics as my specialization.
+Data Analytics is quite an emerging field in IT and very few universities are offering this discipline.
 I came far away from my home country (Pakistan) to get the best possible knowledge and skills in this field.